Northern Arizona University and the Tonto National Forest

 This project is conducted primarily by scientists from Ecoculture, Northern Arizona University, and the Tonto National Forest.

 A large invasive species assessment project was initiated in the spring of 2021.
 Multiple, large wildfires that occurred within the Tonto National Forest in 2020 were surveyed for the presence of invasive species.
 The wildfires surveyed included the Bolt, Bush, Goldfield, Griffin, Hidden, Meddler, Rolls, Salt, and Sears wildfires.
 The targeted species were determined using the Tonto National Forest List of Invasive Species.
 Working over such a large and rugged area, the surveyors focused on areas with a high potential for infestation.
 Roadsides and drainages were considered priority as they are vectors for infestations.
 Once the survey was complete, a treatment plan was initiated with the assistance of the Tonto National Forest.

 Ongoing treatments are occurring within these 2020 wildfire burned areas.
-Invasive winter annuals, including Sahara mustard (Brassica tournefortii) and Maltese star-thistle (Centaurea melitensis), were treated with herbicide in the late winter of 2022.
-Plans are in place to treat fountaingrass (Pennisetum setaceum) and buffelgrass (Cenchrus ciliaris) infestations later in the year with a focus on the Bush fire area.
+To date, over 100 acres of fountaingrass (Pennisetum setaceum), Sahara mustard (Brassica tournefortii) and Maltese star-thistle (Centaurea melitensis) have been treated.
 Our goal is to work with the Tonto National Forest along with local partners to create a treatment and monitoring plan that will last multiple years to ensure that these invasive populations are controlled and maintained to an acceptable level.